General Employment Policies

 The personnel files breach involved records of some 4.2 million current and former federal employees.
 This included personal identifying information including names, addresses, Social Security numbers, educational histories and career events.
 While most of the affected individuals work, or had worked, for the Executive Branch, the breach also implicated employees who had worked exclusively for the Legislative or Judicial Branches but whose information had been transferred to OPM, for example in preparation for the filing of applications for retirement benefits.

-During the investigation of the personnel files breach, it was discovered that a separate breach of background investigation files had occurred earlier in 2014.
-This involved current and former federal employees who had applied for a security clearance or had one renewed since 2000, and in some cases before; all but about 600,000 of them also had been affected by the personnel files breach.
-Also affected were military and contractor personnel and persons who had background checks done for other reasons, such as to gain access to certain federal buildings, plus some spouses and others with close relationships to security clearance applicants who were named on those forms (SF-86, -85 or -85p)—about 21.5 million persons in all.
+The breach of background investigation files involved current and former federal employees on whom such investigations had been conducted, most commonly for a new or renewed security clearance, since 2000 and in some cases before; all but about 600,000 of them also had been affected by the personnel files breach.
+Also affected were military and contractor personnel and persons who had such checks done for other reasons, such as to gain access to certain federal buildings, plus some spouses and others with close relationships to security clearance applicants who were named on those forms (SF-86, -85 or -85p)—about 21.5 million persons in all.

 In addition to personal and career information similar to that taken in the personnel files breach, the clearance files involved residency and educational history; employment history; information about immediate family and other personal and business acquaintances; health, criminal and financial history; and in some cases fingerprints, findings of interviews conducted by background investigators, and the user names and passwords used in filling out the forms.